 Are There Device-Free Lancets?

-Although most lancets recommend using a compatible device for pricking, some disposable lancets with single-use blades are designed so that you can use them freely, eliminating the need for a device.
+Although most lancets recommend using a compatible device for pricking, some disposable lancets with single-use blades are designed to be used freely, eliminating the need for a device.Β

-These are known as “safety lancets”, which are single-use lancets designed so that they’re set off while you apply gentle pressure on their caps, allowing for a safe and swift blood collection.
+These are known as "safety lancets."
+They are single-use and are designed to be set off while you apply gentle pressure on their caps.
+This allows for safe and swift blood collection.

 Advantages of Safety Lancets

-If you don’t want to carry around a pricking device, using safety lancets is your best bet, as they offer the best of both worlds.
-Here’s a quick look at some of their advantages.
+If you don't want to carry around a pricking device, safety lancets are your best bet.
+They offer the best of both worlds.
+Here's a quick look at some of their advantages.

 Needles Are Never Exposed